Do you believe wellbeing means the same thing to everyone?

-Top Experience describes passing satisfaction with your life overall; short-lived but intense, Veenhoven describes one example as “a moment of bliss” (2012, p.
-4).
+Top experience describes passing satisfaction with your life overall; short-lived but intense, Veenhoven (2012, p.
+4) describes one example as “a moment of bliss.”

-- In contrast, the positive affect and negative affect elements of SWB (PA and NA, if you recall), can sometimes be related to Domain Satisfaction, sometimes more informally to all four of the quadrants above.
+- In contrast, the positive affect and negative affect elements of SWB can sometimes be related to domain satisfaction and sometimes more informally to all four of the quadrants above.

 1. Positive and Negative Affect Scale (PANAS)

-The PANAS is a self-report questionnaire comprising two separate subscales.
-One measuring positive affect and one measuring negative affect (Watson et al., 1988; Medvedev & Landhuis, 2018).
+The PANAS is a self-report questionnaire comprising two separate subscales, one measuring positive affect and one measuring negative affect (Watson, Clark, & Tellegen, 1988; Medvedev & Landhuis, 2018).

-Each scale includes ten adjectives that relate to different affective states, such as “hostile,” “alert,” “jittery,” or “proud.”
-Using a 5-point Likert scale where one = “Not at all/Very Slightly” and five = “Extremely,” participants rate the extent to which they feel each emotion.
+Each scale includes 10 adjectives that relate to different affective states, such as “hostile,” “alert,” “jittery,” and “proud.”
+Using a 5-point Likert scale, where 1 is “Not at all/Very Slightly” and 5 is “Extremely,” participants rate the extent to which they feel each emotion.

-Read more about the positive and negative affect PANAS in greater depth.
+Read more about the PANAS in greater depth.

 2. Scale of Positive and Negative Experience (SPANE)

-Another commonly-used measure of affect, the SPANE, was developed by Diener and colleagues in 2009.
-It measures both pleasant and unpleasant emotional feelings, as well as other positive states such as flow and engagement, physical pleasure, and interest.
-Similar to the PANAS, it works by presenting 12 adjectives which the participant considers; examples include “joyful,” “afraid,” and “contented.”
+Another commonly used measure of affect, the SPANE, was developed by Diener et al. in 2009.
+It measures both pleasant and unpleasant emotional feelings, as well as other positive states, such as flow and engagement, physical pleasure, and interest.
+Similar to the PANAS, it works by presenting 12 adjectives that the participant considers; examples include “joyful,” “afraid,” and “contented.”

-All items are scored using a 5-point Likert scale that spans from 1 = “very rarely or never” to 5 = “very often or always.”
-The positive feelings scale score (SPANE–P) (positive feelings) and negative feeling score (SPANE–N) yield positive and negative figures, respectively, which allows you to calculate your overall affect balance score (SPANE–B).
+All items are scored using a 5-point Likert scale that spans from 1 (“very rarely or never”) to 5 (“very often or always”).
+The positive feelings score (SPANE–P) and negative feelings score (SPANE–N) yield positive and negative figures, respectively, which allows you to calculate your overall affect balance score (SPANE–B).

 Your SPANE-B will be a figure between -24 (the unhappiest possible score) and 24 (the happiest possible rating).
-Find the Positive and Negative Affect Scale in our toolkit.
+Find the Scale of Positive and Negative Experience in our Positive Psychology Toolkit©.

-Diener and colleagues’ (1985) Satisfaction With Life Scale (SWLS) is a compact instrument questionnaire for measuring global life satisfaction.
+Diener, Emmons, Larsen, and Griffin’s (1985) Satisfaction With Life Scale is a compact questionnaire for measuring global life satisfaction.

 It looks specifically at the life satisfaction construct and doesn’t include items for affect.
 With good internal consistency and temporal reliability, it consists of five statements where participants can indicate a level of agreement on a 7-point scale.

-Where one = “Strongly Disagree,” and seven = “Strongly Agree,” a higher score indicates higher life satisfaction.
+Where 1 = “Strongly Disagree” and 7 = “Strongly Agree,” a higher score indicates higher life satisfaction.